StanleyD3/OSticket-prereqs/README.md

  - Admin user info
  - MySQL database credentials for osTicket
 - refrence the image above

-- And congratulations!
+*Congratulations!
 Your osTicket installation is now complete.
-You’ll be redirected to the login page and provided with access to documentation, control panel, and user dashboard
+You’ll be redirected to the login page and provided with access to documentation, control panel, and user dashboard*